-The classic account of St Patrick’s life tells us that he was abducted from Western Britain in his teens and forced into slavery in Ireland for six years before escaping, during which time his faith developed.
-A new study looking at Patrick’s own writings in their historical context argues that the saint may have in fact fled to Ireland deliberately to avoid becoming a ‘Decurion’ – a Roman official responsible for tax collection.
+The classic account of St Patrick’s life tells us that he was abducted from Western Britain in his teens.
+He was then forced into slavery in Ireland for six years, during which time his faith developed.
+Dr Flechner’s study looks at Patrick’s own writings in their historical context.
+He argues that the saint may have deliberately fled to Ireland to avoid becoming a ‘Decurion’ (a Roman tax collector).

-The onerous duties of Decurions, and especially the requirement to make up for any shortfall in the tax revenues from their own pockets, was a strong incentive to abscond.
+The duties placed on Decurions were onerous.
+Chief among these was a requirement to make up any shortfall in tax revenues from their own pockets.
+Accordingly, there was a strong incentive to abscond.
 Historians have long been aware of the possibility that Patrick’s own father, Calpornius, exploited a bail-out clause in Roman law that allowed him to leave his post as a Decurion by joining the clergy.

-What seems to have escaped notice, however, is that the position of Decurion was de facto hereditary and, in addition, Decurions who joined the clergy were obliged by Roman law to install their sons in their place.
-However, by the time that Patrick was due to inherit his father’s office, the usual hardships of the Decurionate were exacerbated by the political and economic decline that Britain was experiencing.
+What seems to have escaped notice, however, is that the position of Decurion was de facto hereditary.
+In addition, Decurions who joined the clergy were obliged by Roman law to install their sons in their place.
+However, by the time Patrick was due to inherit his father’s office, political and economic decline had exacerbated the hardships of the Decurionate.

-“In the troubled era in which Patrick lived, which saw the demise and eventual collapse of Roman occupation in Britain in 410, discharging the obligations of a Decurion, especially tax-collecting, would not only have been difficult but also very risky,” says Dr Roy Flechner, of the Department of Anglo-Saxon, Norse and Celtic.
+“In the troubled era in which Patrick lived, which saw the demise and eventual collapse of Roman occupation in Britain in 410, discharging the obligations of a Decurion, especially tax-collecting, would not only have been difficult but also very risky,” says Dr Flechner, of the Department of Anglo-Saxon, Norse and Celtic at Cambridge University.

-According to Flechner, once Patrick was faced with the obligation to become a Decurion following the void left by his father, he preferred to emigrate overseas.
+According to Flechner, once Patrick was faced with the obligation to become a Decurion he preferred to emigrate overseas.
 Ireland would have been a natural choice, given its proximity and links with western Britain.

 Patrick’s writings reveal that his contemporaries accused him of going to Ireland for financial gain.
 By his own account, he was a wealthy man when he returned to Ireland after his alleged escape from captivity.
-Although he never says what his wealth consisted of, it must have been movable wealth of a kind that he could transport across the Irish Sea.
+Although he never says what his wealth consisted of, it must have been movable wealth.
+The kind that he could transport across the Irish Sea.

-Ireland did not have a monetary economy at this early stage, so exchanging his family land in Britain for money would have been pointless.
-Slaves, however, were a highly valued commodity and Patrick mentions that his family owned slaves, which was common for aristocratic families in Britain at this time.
+Ireland did not have a monetary economy, so selling the family land in Britain would have been pointless.
+Slaves, however, were a highly valued commodity.
+Patrick mentioned that his family owned slaves, which was common for aristocratic families in Britain at this time.

-Slaves were also relatively easy to transport, and in the historical context it makes sense that Patrick would have converted his family wealth to slaves or taken the family slaves with him.
+Slaves were also relatively easy to transport.
+In the historical context it makes sense that Patrick would have converted his family wealth to slaves.
 So was St Patrick, the freed Christian slave of legend, actually a slave owner and trader?

-“It may seem strange that a Christian cleric of Patrick’s stature would own slaves, but in late antiquity and the early middle ages the church was a major slave owner – we have early medieval Irish legal texts that regulate the ownership of slaves by the church,” says Flechner.
+“It may seem strange that a Christian cleric of Patrick’s stature would own slaves.
+However, in late antiquity and the early middle ages the church was a major slave owner.
+We have early medieval Irish legal texts that regulate the ownership of slaves by the church,” says Flechner.

-“None of this is to say that Patrick was not a bishop or that he did not engage in missionary activity, but his primary motives for moving to Ireland were most likely to escape the poisoned chalice of his inherited position in Roman Britain.”
+“None of this is to say that Patrick was not a bishop or that he didn’t engage in missionary activity.
+But his primary motives for moving to Ireland were most likely to escape the poisoned chalice of his inherited position in Roman Britain.”